diagrams/diagrams-input/README.md

 # Usage

-See the diagrams manual: http://projects.haskell.org/diagrams/doc/manual.html#images
+See the [diagrams manual] (http://projects.haskell.org/diagrams/doc/manual.html#images)

 # Development
 The SVG parser evolved like maybe most others also did: By taking some SVG images, focussing on one image, getting it displayed correctly.
 See if the changes affect other images positively.
 Figuring out what is the most important thing to fix next.
 The SVG 1.1 spec was used.